zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Monks are mammals.
 Mahani, the monks did not leave this Dhamma discipline.
 Mahani, though the monks come to high to grow in this plant.

-“They are undisturbed by the unrest of the movement before the hypocritical tightness Though God does not come to grow in the Desic Plant, there is no hypocritical stiffness They are calm without moving before Budurajanan Desitha comes to grow in the plant.
+"They are undisturbed by the unrest of the movement before the hypocritical tightness Though God does not come to grow in the Desic Plant, there is no hypocritical stiffness They are calm without moving before Budurajanan Desitha comes to grow in the plant.

-“The voice of animals, and pregnancy, and even mammary, do not serve.
+"The voice of animals, and pregnancy, and even mammary, do not serve.
 Do not behave, redo or not, ignorant, and not consider.

 [Msdiv 163] (#msdiv163) {#msdiv163 .ref .msdiv} (14 - 14)

-[APZ 163.1] (#apz163 .1) {#apz163 .1 .ref .apz} "shall not be shaken by reproach”
+[APZ 163.1] (#apz163 .1) {#apz163 .1 .ref .apz} "shall not be shaken by reproach"
 is some one here from race or tribe or patriarchy or By color or wealth, or by learning, or by propagation or by other In a matter or reproach the monk.
 Gherha Karath.
 Appliance Reproach